waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     1. Find the nearest, most accessible boulder that is not the switch.
 The boulder at (3, 6) is the primary candidate.
     2. Move to position (3, 7) to attempt to push the boulder at (3, 6) upwards.
     3. Systematically solve the puzzle by pushing boulders to clear a path, avoiding trainers.

+## IV.
+POST-CRITIQUE RECOVERY PLAN

+### Cianwood Gym - Boulder Puzzle Analysis (v14 - Scientific Method)
+*   **Learned Mechanics (To Be Documented Properly):**
+    1. The entity `boulder_puzzle_strategist` was a hallucination.
+All information derived from it is invalid.
+    2. Defeated trainers in this gym become impassable WALLS.
+*   **Current State:** Puzzle is reset.
+I am at (4, 8).
+*   **Hypothesis:** The puzzle must be solved by pushing boulders in a specific sequence to clear a path.
+Battling is a last resort.
+*   **Immediate Plan (Test Phase 1):**
+    1. Re-trigger the puzzle by moving to (8, 6).
+    2. Systematically test each accessible boulder to see which one is pushable without battling any trainers.
+    3. Document the outcome of each push attempt in the notepad before proceeding to the next test.